torrespro/AutoQuality-Playground/quality-rules/errorprone-bugpatterns/docs/OverdueTodoReminder.md

 }
 ```

-Apply the suppression annotation directly above the TODO comment to acknowledge and suppress the warning.

 ### Severity

-The severity level for `OverdueTodoReminder` is set to `WARNING`, indicating a non-critical issue that should be addressed for code maintenance and cleanliness.
+The severity level for `OverdueTodoReminder` is set to `ERROR`, indicating that overdue TODO comments will prevent successful compilation of the code until addressed.
+This ensures timely resolution of tasks and maintains code quality.